duetds/date-picker/README.md

 ## Usage with Ember

-Duet components can be easily integrated into Ember thanks to the `ember-cli-stencil` addon that handles:
+Duet Date Picker can be easily integrated into Ember thanks to the `ember-cli-stencil` addon that handles:

 - Importing the required files into your `vendor.js`
 - Copying the component definitions into your `assets` directory